pulibrary/dspace-jruby/README.md

 # jrdspace

+jrdsapce is implemented in JRuby.
-jrdspace enables scripting of  [DSpace](https://github.com/DSpace/DSpace) Java objects from the dspace-api package.
+It provides a simple mechanism to connect to a [DSpace](https://github.com/DSpace/DSpace) installation and to access and manipulate the Java Objects managed by classes from the dspace-api package.

-It needs to run under jruby and uses environment variables to locate a local DSpace installation directory and determine other defaults.
+jrdspace contains an interactive console and therefore enables quick experimentation.

+The companion project cli-dspace contains utilities that make use of jrdspace.

 ## Installation